 Rejected updates: 0

-The IGTF trust anchors releases are distributed the UMD repository, although they are released asynchronously with independent updates – not in regular UMD releases – they are processed with an identical quality assurance process, which involves both QA criteria verification and staged rollout.
+The IGTF trust anchors releases are distributed through the UMD repository, although they are released asynchronously with independent updates – not in regular UMD releases – they are processed with an identical quality assurance process, which involves both QA criteria verification and staged rollout.
 Based on the released notes made available by EUGridPMA , the staged rollout is focused on sites who have high priority to handle certificates from users using the new CAs.

 No releases were rejected during this year.

-Service vailability onitor (SAM)
+Service Availability Monitor (SAM)

 The Service Availability Monitor (SAM) in EGI is a distributed infrastructure composed by a central instance and one instance per NGI operated by the NGI staff, plus VO specific or test instances.
 The updates released by the SAM team, who participates to the EGI JRA1 activity, are made available in the UMD repository after being tested in staged rollout.
 Being SAM a critical component in the EGI infrastructure, usually the new released is deployed in production-like environment by two or three early adopters before being announced for a wide deployment.